willybrauner/blurry-faces/README.md

 [Blurry faces website](https://willybrauner.github.io/blurry-faces)

-Blurry Faces is a client-side application that automatically detects faces on web pages and blurs them.
+Blurry Faces is a client-side application that automatically detects faces on images and blurs them.
 A zip file can be download with the burry images collection, and that's it!

 ![](screen.gif)